-The children will spend a whole morning in their new classroom meeting their new teacher on the statutory induction day (When Year 6 visit their high schools).
+The children will spend a whole day in their new classroom meeting their new teacher on the statutory induction day.

 Year 1 use the same writing books as F2 in the Autumn term to provide some familiarity.

 F2 will individually assess the children using the Year 1 phonics test, which will be transferred across to Year 1.